 The financial statements have been prepared in accordance with the accounting principles generally accepted in the United States of America (US GAAP) as outlined by the Governmental Accounting Standards Board (GASB).
 The financial statements are maintained on the accrual basis of accounting.
-Contributions from the employer and Members were recognized when due pursuant to formal commitments and contractual requirements.
-Benefits, refunds, and other expenses are recognized when due and payable.
-The accompanying financial statements include information from the prior year summarized for comparative purpose only.
+Contributions from the employer and Members were recognized when due pursuant to formal commitments contractual requirements. and Benefits. refunds. and other expenses are recognized when due and payable.
+The statements accompanying financial include information from the prior year summarized for comparative purpose only.
 Such information does not include sufficient detail to constitute a presentation in accordance with US GAAP.